neevaco/xyz/lib/typescript/DefaultApi.md

 let body:.DefaultApiGetTokensBySearchQueryRequest = {
   // string | A search query that returns matching results
   query: "chromie squiggle art blocks",
+  // string | An identifier to restrict results to a given blockchain.
+Provide either a keyword such as \"ethereum\" or \"polygon\" to restrict to the mainnet for named chains.
+Also supports CAIP-2 identifiers. (optional)
+  chainID: "ethereum",
+  // number | Limits the number of results in a single response. (optional)
+  limit: 25,
-  // string | Cursor to support API pagination. (optional)
+  // string | Cursor to support API pagination.
+This value is returned via the X-Doc-Next-Link HTTP response header for endpoints that support pagination and have more documents available.
+The cursor expires after 24-hours. (optional)
-  cursor: "8d7XKgOtUB7qNJibGMR1GQNxL0Ese88czy_89GL_tKjRDHW1QCkjEWBMDLVMwGd1ZxSWaNYKxDpo9URH2HdQ2oaED41tq2lemewmDIvflmk=",
+  cursor: "FooBarBazf0obArBazFo0BarBaz=",
 };

 apiInstance.getTokensBySearchQuery(body).then((data:any) => {